koriinkpen/Interact2019_AI-HCI/README.md

 ### Paper Submissions Deadline: 22 April

 ### Notification of Acceptance: 31 May

 ## Overview

+This workshop is part of the [IFIP TC.13 International Conference on Human-Computer Interaction – INTERACT 2019](www.interact2019.org).

 * [Motivation](#motivation)
 * [Call for Participation](#call-for-participation)